xissburg/edyn/docs/Design.md

 The reason why groups are used instead of islands is that islands are only merged when they are too close to one another.
 In the case where a client with small RTT is near another client with a large RTT, in the server world their location could be off significantly (e.g. two vehicles driving side by side) due to the different jitter buffer lengths so it's possible collisions would be missed.
 Creating groups by using larger AABBs prepares the world for those situations.

-The concept of _ownership_ is central to decentralized control and conflict resolution in the server simulation.
+The concept of _ownership_ is key to decentralized control and conflict resolution in the server simulation.
 Dynamic entities can have an owning client, which means that the client has exclusive control over that entity and can directly modify its components.
 The entities permanently owned by a client are usually the ones created by it or created for it.
 Those are the entities that are directly controlled by the client, such as a character or a vehicle.

 The client will send snapshots of its owned entities to the server which will verify these and possibly apply them to its simulation, in the corresponding group.
 In the case where there are no other entities owned by another client in the same group, the snapshot will go through a verification process where the components are compared to their current value and they're checked for hacking attempts where the values would be unrealistic.
 These components will be discarded.